sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 We cannot depend on the generic charge state of these residues, because their pKa value will be affected by the region they inhabit.
 If a residue's pKa shifts dramatically, it may need to occupy a different protonation state from expected.
 Example: aspartic acid (D) changing from pKa 3.71 to pKa 7.6.
 A lysine (K) and aspartic acid (D) near each other may favor a protonated lysine and deprotonated aspartic acid.
 Goal: use Maestro to examine which residues are in pockets that may affect their pKa, or the pKas of nearby residues
-- Refine:
+- (Round One) Refine:
 	- select Label pKas
 	- Run Interactive Optimizer (new window opens)
    		- Select Label pKas, use PROPKA
      		- click Analyze Network
   		- click on the first species and click through possible states using the "<" ">" buttons.
-Repeat for every species in the list.
-Navigate using up and down arrow keys.
+Repeat for every species in the list and optimize each charge state.
+Navigate to next species using up and down arrow keys.
-- Optimize charge states:
+- How to optimize charge states:
 	- Gln
+ -
-	- Export PDB from Maestro and run dowser
+- Export PDB from Maestro
+- (Round Two) Run dowser
-	- Recheck assignments using Interactive Optimizer again
+- (Round Three) Recheck assignments using Interactive Optimizer again
 	- Perform a Restrained Minimization (hydrogens only, OPLS4) More notes written in blue notebook!
 Want to check glu, asp, lys, and his.
 His is its own beast
+---
 - Export prepared PDB file
 	- To export from MGCF remote directory to local, open MobaXTerm.
 Select the file you want from the left sidebar (directory listing) and download to local computer.

-## Cap termini
-Goal is to neutralize the protein backbone but making an adjustment to the C and N-terminals.
-These are the ACE and NME caps, which add a methyl group to the end of the protein chain.
-You can google ACE and NME online to see the exact conformation adopted.

-**do we add waters in Maestro or Savio?
-Or both?**
 ---
 # 2: Add environment / solvate